Fireblade-Software/RobloxStudioManager-LGPL/README.md

 # Roblox Studio Manager LGPL

 > [!CAUTION]
-> This is the LGPL version of Roblox Studio Manager, with core functionality removed.
+> This is the MIT version of Roblox Studio Manager, with core functionality removed.
 For a functional version in GPL format, please visit [here](https://github.com/Firebladedoge229/RobloxStudioManager).

 A fork of [Roblox Studio Manager](https://github.com/Firebladedoge229/RobloxStudioManager) in MIT format.